AlixBernard/cpu-cli-controller/README.md

 # cpu-cli-controller

-Control linux CPUs via the CLI
+Control linux CPUs via the CLI.

+Cores can be:
+- activated
+- deactivated
+- shown